smitec11/Domoticz-Genie-Plugin/README.md

 - Supports multiple devices, for those who have more than one Genie
 - On / Off
-- Set Perfume Amount
+- Set Perfume amount
 - Set Room Size
-- Show Perfume
+- Show Perfume name
 - Show Fill percentage

 Supported Domoticz versions: